2018 Community Impact Breakfast Press Release 2018 Community Impact Breakfast The Community Foundation of Boone… [Read More]

 ZHS Booster Club Scholarship: Click Here to Apply

 Rotary Club of Zionsville: The student must be a resident living within the boundaries of the Zionsville Community Schools or a child of a member in good standing of the Rotary Club of Zionsville and a current year high school graduate.
 If a child of a member in good standing, the Rotarian must have been a member for at least two years prior to the date of the scholarship application.
-Check back for application.
+Contact your Guidance Counselor for details.